Shell, Eni preempt any U.S. probe over Nigeria with filings

 The companies and legal experts say the trial will last more than a year, with potential appeals stretching several years beyond that.

-“The risk for companies is of a prolonged period of exposure to open court allegations from a state prosecutor of impropriety,” Anthony Goldman of Nigeria-focused PM Consulting said.“That will be painful and damaging.”
+“The risk for companies is of a prolonged period of exposure to open court allegations from a state prosecutor of impropriety,” Anthony Goldman of Nigeria-focused PM Consulting said.
+“That will be painful and damaging.”

 The Milan prosecutor charges that roughly $1 billion of the payments were funneled to a Nigerian company called Malabu Oil and Gas, which had a disputed claim on the block, and former oil minister Dan Etete, who British and U.S. courts have said controlled Malabu.
 Reuters has been unable to reach Etete or Malabu for comment.